techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/Networking Case Study.md

 Database - A collection of organised and structured information, usually kept on a computer system.
 Accessed and controlled by a database management system.

-AD Server - Thhis is a technology system that acts as a centralised platform for managing adverstisements (ads)
+AD Server - Active Directory Server - can be used to manage devices, users, domains, and objects within a network.
+Organizations use Active Directory for its seamless identity and access management capabilities.

 File server - This is a computer that stores and makes files available for shared use to all users on a LAN